MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-kubernetes/index.md

       <code>kubectl rolling-update NAME -f FILE</code>

 <!--**Note:** When applying fixes for {{ site.data.keys.mf_app_center }} the folders are `mfp-appcenter-libertyapp/usr` and `mfp-appcenter/usr`.-->

-## Removing the Container from IBM Cloud
-{: #removing-the-container-from-ibmcloud }
-When you remove a container from IBM Cloud, you must also remove the image name from the registry.
-Run the following commands to remove a container from IBM Cloud:

-1. `cf ic ps` (Lists the containers currently running)
-2. `cf ic stop container_id` (Stops the container)
-3. `cf ic rm container_id` (Removes the container)

-Run the following cf ic commands to remove an image name from the IBM Cloud registry:

-1. `cf ic images` (Lists the images in the registry)
-2. `cf ic rmi image_id` (Removes the image from the registry)

 ## Removing the Kubernetes deployments from IBM Cloud
 {: #removing-kube-deployments}